chart21/mkdocs-hpmpc/docs/datatypes.md

 | `Bitset`| A container of size `BITLENGTH` storing `XOR_Shares` |
 | `FloatFixedConverter`| A static struct to convert floating point numbers to fixed point numbers and vice versa |

-## Implementing functions with Datatypes
+## Implementing Functions with Datatypes

 The tutorials in the `programs/tutorials` folder provide examples of how to implement functions using the provided datatypes.
 Below is a quick example of how to operate on `Additive_Share` datatypes.
 As one can see, shares behave similarly to normal integers and can be used with STL containers such as `std::vector`.